ShZil/network-utilities/Scanner/README.md

 - code in middle.
 - updating list of missing imports on top right corner(`missing_documentation.txt` displayed; `missing_documentation.py` running in background)
 - `README.md` on the bottom right corner.

+### 2023-06-04
+[16:02] Installing an AI-powered extension to hasten the process of writing docstrings.
+Name: "pyDocGenAI", for VSCode.